Information from data

 Why would you like to follow this course?

-We both know that this requires an investment.
 But in whom else can you better spend your money, energy and time than in yourself?

 He proved to me to be an excellent educator.
 (Twan van der Schoot, partner TWAnRON, Alphen aan den Rijn)

 The course surpassed my expectations by far.
 (Ole Christian Astrup, senior researcher DNV GL, Oslo Norway)

 The course is held in small groups which gives the opportunity to go into depth on specific issues.
 (Agita Strēlniece, biostatistician Eurotransplant, The Hague)

 I think every scientist, who takes his/her data serious, should follow this course.
 (Ad Nieuwenhuizen, engineer Space Research Organisation Netherlands, Utrecht)